danwing/cidfi/draft-wing-cidfi.md

 the server.

-Similarly, the CIDFI client may begin receiving traffic with different characteristics which SHOULD be signaled to the CIDFI Network Elements.
+Similarly, the CIDFI client may begin receiving traffic with different characteristics which might be be signaled to the CIDFI Network Elements.

 For example, a client might be participating in an audio-only call